 Indiana

-Indiana has no HVAC licensing requirements on the state level, but there are many local governments that do have requirements.
+Indiana has no HVAC licensing requirements on the state level, but many local governments do have requirements.
 Make sure to check the requirements of the county or city in which you plan to work.

 Iowa

 The state of Iowa requires all levels of HVAC workers to be licensed.
-HVAC contractors must be licensed by the Iowa Department of Public Health, Plumbing and Mechanical Systems Board.
+HVAC contractors must be licensed by the Iowa Department of Inspections, Appeals & Licensing.

-To become a licensed contractor you must hold a HVAC master level technician license or employ at least one person with that license.
-You must show a permanent place of business and proof of being properly insured with a bond.
+To become a licensed contractor you must hold an HVAC master-level technician license or employ at least one person with that license.
+You must show a permanent place of business and proof of being properly insured with a $5,000 bond.
+You must also show proof of public liability insurance (also called general liability).

 Kansas